showgayaki/sabakan/README.en.md

 ## 🐟 How to Use
 1. Select the root directory
 2. Choose the file extensions you want to watch
-3. If you want to live reload a site built with WordPress, Docker, etc., check "Use Proxy" and enter the local site's URL
+3. If you want to live reload a local site built with WordPress, Docker, etc., check "Use Proxy" and enter the local site's URL
 4. Press the ▶️ button

 <table>